yanyan-li/Structure-SLAM-PointLine/README.md

 # Structure-SLAM
-Structure-SLAM is a real-time monocular SLAM library that computes the camera trajectory and a sparse 3D reconstruction based on the assumption of Manhattan World.
-We provide examples to run the system in the [TUM RGB-D dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) and [ICL NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).
+Structure-SLAM is a real-time monocular SLAM method that computes the camera trajectory and a sparse 3D reconstruction based on the assumption of Manhattan World.
+We provide examples to run the system on the [ICL NUIM dataset](https://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html).

 ​            ![structure-slam](images/structure-slam.png)

 # 1. License

 Structure-SLAM is released under a [GPLv3 license](https://github.com/raulmur/StructureSLAM/blob/master/License-gpl.txt).
 For a closed-source version of Structure-SLAM for commercial purposes, please contact the us.

 # 2. Prerequisites
 We have tested the library in **Ubuntu** **16.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.